Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of even index

 \end{theorem} \begin{proof} The steps of the proof are equivalent to the ones we used for Theorem \ref{thm:exist-P3}. \end{proof}

-\begin{corollary} For all $n\ge 2, \ k\ge n$, there exists a generically smooth $2kn-n^2+1$ dimensional component of the moduli space $\calmi_Y(n,k)$ of $(n,k)$-instanton bundles whose general point is a $\mu$-stable locally free instanton having general splitting $0^n$. \end{corollary}
+\begin{corollary} For all $n\ge 2, \ k\ge n$, there exists a generically smooth $(2kn-n^2+1)$-dimensional component of the moduli space $\calmi_Y(n,k)$ of $(n,k)$-instanton bundles whose general point is a slope-stable locally free instanton having general splitting $0^n$. \end{corollary}